MKwareContributions/MKwareContributions/README.md

 * MSS00/finobevisor
 * MSS00/mrkod-net-frontend

-## Partially maintaining (less updates [not LTS lol]):
+## Partially maintaining (less updates):

 * MSS00/homeland-frontend-legacy

-All other repos were experiments or closed projects.
+All other repos were experiments or discontinued projects.

 ## Contacts